 Further, the drastic expansion of the League was partly this; when Green Arrow just about leads a coup against the founding-seven because a large number of the members felt they were starting to abuse their powers (not to mention that they just revealed the Watchtower doubled as a Kill Sat), they're thanked and reminded that half the reason that the more Badass Normal heroes and the ones more in-tune with the life on the street are there to keep the borderline-Physical God heroes down to earth, on top of being amazing (and often underrated) heroes in their own right.

-Ahsoka Tano can be seen as this to Anikan in Star Wars: The Clone Wars , Having her as his padawan teaches Anikan some responsibility and she helps to reign in Anikan's rashness and bold tendencies when Obi-Wan is not around.
+Ahsoka Tano can be seen as this to Anakin in Star Wars: The Clone Wars , Having her as his padawan teaches Anakin some responsibility and she helps to reign in Anakin's rashness and bold tendencies when Obi-Wan is not around.

 In Teen Titans, Starfire is thrown into a temporal vortex in the episode "How Long Is Forever?".
 She lands in a world where she's been lost for several years, and it turns out that the Titans were so dispirited and sad after her disappearance, that they have been disbanded and haven't seen each other for years.
 BB is a freak show in a circus, Raven went the maddened into misanthropy way, Cyborg has spent years alone in the remains of the Titans Tower, and only Robin (now Nightwing) remains as a crimefighter.